diy-make/memory/2025/Q4/12/md/Monthly_Strategic_Synthesis_Dec_2025.md

 ![74-kleon-documents-heavy-machinery-operator-interface.jpg](../29/jpg/74-kleon-documents-heavy-machinery-operator-interface.jpg)
 *The Operator Interface: Liability and control remain firmly in the human hand.*

+## 7. The Final Transition: The Human Signature & The JSON Nervous System
+The final sprint of 2025 has focused on the hardening of our security infrastructure and the formalization of the **JSON Nervous System**.

+*   **Consensus ad Idem:** We established the **[Human Signature](../30/md/MetaGit_vs_Google_CLI_Architecture.md)** as the ultimate proof of labor and liability.
+While Google builds for automation, we build for accountability, ensuring that every autonomous thought is balanced by a human-signed realization.
+*   **JSON Transition:** We moved beyond Markdown ToDos into a formal **[JSON Syntax Subset](../../../../md/wedo/WeDo_JSON_Subset_Critique.md)**.
+This transforms our instructional air into rigid, machine-readable nerves, enabling forensic tracking of every realization.
+*   **Security Membranes:** We vendored critical security tools like `detect-secrets` directly into the system's firmware, ensuring that the agent cell's membrane correctly filters every impulse before it touches the Heartwood.
+*   **The Literary Experience:** We moved beyond the Wood toward the **Paper**, envisioning a completely novel "Literary Simplicity" for the operator—a session that reads like a book but functions like a sovereign engine.

 ---

 ## 🟢 Conclusion: The rings of 2026